 Communities recover faster when we source goods locally and use internationally-recognised relief items.
 This is why we ask for cash instead of goods.
 Cash is also easier to collect, transfer, distribute and account for.

-We know people want to help after a disaster.
+Immediately after an overseas disaster, we receive a lot of offers from people wanting to volunteer their time and skills to go overseas to help.
 Volunteering to go overseas might seem like the most logical thing to do.
 However, this isn't the best way of getting help where it's needed.

 After a disaster, there is a lot of pressure on already-limited resources and infrastructure.
 Sending volunteers, even if they have useful skills, isn’t the best thing to do.